- Introduction

 Importing Widgets Bundle

-- Go to the "Widgets Library" page, and click the "+" button in the upper right corner of the "Widgets Bundles" page.
+- Click the "+" button in the upper right corner of the "Widgets Bundles" page.
 Select "Import widgets bundle" from the drop-down menu;

 - The widgets bundle is imported